“Life is like a mountain; it has its ups and downs.” – Calli Fuller.

 We spent the afternoon taking turns on climbs.
 Having watched her older sister make it to the top, Kim Han was determined, and tried numerous times to get to the top.
 My second time around was on the more difficult route.
 The lack of hand and foot holds frustrated me.
 As my feet tingled, throbbed and fell asleep (all at the same time!), I was stuck on the rock without being able to go up or down.
 Slowly and in baby steps, I found my way to tiny holes or ledges on the rock which served as hand and foot holds.
 After loudly declaring three times “I quit!”, yet not giving up, I made it to within ten feet of the anchor and top of the rope, but simply couldn’t get there.
 Yet, after being lowered down again (the fun part), I was completely satisfied that I was able to get as far as I did, and live to tell about it!

-We concluded the day by watching Sara go up and remove the anchors and ropes she’d set.
+We concluded the family rock climbing lesson by watching Sara go up and remove the anchors and ropes she’d set.
 We gathered all the gear, had high-fives all around and then hiked down the steep trail to the parking area.

 1) Stay focused on your next step, and the rest will fall into place.